Support Team Assisted Response (STAR)

 What does this mean for the community?

 Ultimately, the success of STAR will be measured by resolving crises and connecting people to services.
-The Denver Police Department, with the support of 911 emergency services, has put a significant emphasis on creating alternatives to a traditional criminal justice approach.
+First Responder services in Denver (such as police), with the support of 911 emergency services and the community, have put a significant emphasis on creating alternatives to a traditional criminal justice and emergency response approach.

 Find Us in the News